Delete undeletable files

 Cause 5: The file name includes a reserved name in the Win32 name space

-This I’ve encountered some times now, but that can be fixed using
+This I’ve encountered multiple times now, but it can be fixed using

 to delete that particular file anyway.